Strategic Control Caster Builds in DnD 5e

 Alert

 Alert is probably the best feat a control caster can take.
-Going earlier in combat gives you more opportunity to control how that battle plays out, and you have a lot of options for influencing that.
-As an added bonus, the inability to be surprised gives you some protection against enemy rogues.
+Going earlier in combat gives you more opportunity to control how that battle plays out, and you have many options for influencing that.
+As a bonus, the inability to be surprised gives you some protection against enemy rogues.

 Metamagic Adept

 Metamagic is a Sorcerer feature, but it’s useful for every caster.
 Take Subtle Spell and cast your spells out of combat without anyone noticing.
 Take Twinned Spell and make a spell meant for one target two.
-There are a lot of great options here, and if you’re not a Sorcerer, this is the only way to get them.
+There are many great options here, and if you’re not a Sorcerer, this is the only way to get them.

 Resilient